 We’ve used the tools and processes of data science in our own iterative data modeling successfully:

 While much of this is easier in modern Cloud tools, some of this has been common practice – absent the actual change to actual data models – in better software shops for more than a decade.
 (Most software teams avoid data modeling entirely.)
-We appreciate that change is painful but also inevitable, and as a result we use as many modern software tools to help us manage changes to our semantic layers as we can adopt.
+We appreciate that change is painful but also inevitable, and as a result, we use as many modern software tools as we can to help us manage changes to our semantic layers as we can adopt.

 However bad your data may or may not turn out to actually be, being prepared for change is more than just thinking you might have bad data.
 You prepare to make the best of your situation.

-In practice that means accepting that of course your data is going to suck, and be weird, and there’s not enough of some kinds and too much of the stuff you don’t need.
-Some critical-path sources will have truly awful data quality and some will be impossible to get to.
+In practice, that means accepting that your data will be weird, and there’s not enough of some kind and too much of the stuff you don’t need.
+Some critical-path sources will have awful data quality, and some will be impossible to get to.
 All of this is to be expected.
-First we’ll get it all co-located, and then we can identify our gaps and start to fill them in.
-But we have to deal with the data as it is, and try to model it anyway.
+First we’ll get it all co-located, and then we can identify and fill the gaps.
+But we have to deal with the data as it is and try to model it anyway.

 Use a data catalog